Mufasa-D/Tourism_Website/README.md

-GROUP 10; PROJECT REPORT.

 PROJECT TITLE/DESCRIPTION:
-We created a tourism website for a make-belief company called SEE:Ghana Inc. A company that offers accommodation, tourist guides and the like to aid tourists experience the best vacation of their lives in Ghana.
+I created a tourism website for a make-belief company called SEE:Ghana Inc. A company that offers accommodation, tourist guides and the like to aid tourists experience the best vacation of their lives in Ghana.
 The Website showcases Ghana and encourages foreigners to come and tour the country.
 Users are also to make payment for the companies services using the website.